 Note that all fields are editable so you can adjust them as needed.

-As of January 10, 2019, if you use a lot of energy while parked, for example, turning on the climate controls in an extremely hot or cold environment, this may add additional kWh to the energy used (e.g. 10 to 25 kWh).
+As of January 10, 2019, Tesla updated its Supercharging policy to count excess energy used while parking.
+For example, turning on the climate controls in an extremely hot or cold environment may add additional kWh to the energy billed for charging (e.g. 10 to 25 kWh).